duke-jamf/scripts/README.md

 ## Installation

-This project assumes you have [Homebrew](https://brew.sh) installed and configured. **Scripts** requires no configuration, so simply download or clone this repo.
+This project assumes you have [Homebrew](https://brew.sh) installed and configured.
+Download or clone [Scripts](https://github.com/duke-jamf/scripts) and procure your desired definitions.

+A number of configurations may be made using environment variables.
+Before running the scripts set and export each variable, e.g.:

+	$ PKGPREFIX=org.company
+	$ export PKGPREFIX

+The following environment variables are available:

+* `PKGPREFIX`: Used to set the bundle identifier on the generated packages.
+Example: `edu.duke`

+> It is highly recommend you set a package identifier prefix otherwise your resulting packages will be be prefixed "com.example"

 ## Usage